ColleagueRiley/RGFW/README.md

 There is a lot of in-header-documentation, but more documentation can be found [here](https://RSGL.github.io/RGFW)

-If you wish to build the documentation your self, there is also an Doxygen file attached.
+If you wish to build the documentation yourself, there is also a Doxygen file attached.

 # RGFW vs GLFW
 RGFW is far more portable as it is a single-header library.
-It also does not use callbacks and focus on trying to more straight forward and easy-to-use.
+It also does not use callbacks and focuses on trying to be straightforward.
 In essence, this means RGFW tries to work with the programmer rather than forcing the programmer to work around it.
-Despite the fact that both RGFW and GLFW have very simular feature sets, ignoring features RGFW supports that GLFW doesn't or vice versa, RGFW uses far less RAM and storage than GLFW.
+RGFW uses far less RAM and storage than GLFW.

 | Feature | RGFW | GLFW |
 | --- | --- | --- |